-Our Estate Planning department offer comprehensive advice on all aspects of Estates, the formation of Inter Vivos and Will Trusts, Trust Management, the appointment of Curatorships, administration of Deceased Estates and the drafting of Wills.
+Our Estate Planning department also offers comprehensive advice on all aspects of Estates, the formation of Inter Vivos and Will Trusts, Trust Management, administration of Deceased Estates and the drafting of Wills.

 The articles on these web pages are provided for general information purposes only.
 Whilst care has been taken to ensure accuracy, the content provided is not intended to stand alone as legal advice.
 Always consult a suitably qualified attorney on any specific legal problem or matter.